rackner/kubernetes-faster/starter/README.md

 Istio is a popular Service Mesh implementation which provides advanced networking and service discovery functionality and is often used with Kubernetes.
 The Istio folder contains a forked Readme for installing Istio which occurs in 2 parts - first the installation of the 23 CRDs which Istio requires, then the installation of Istio itself.
 We are using the default configuration with automatic sidecar injection.

+This also includes installation of Kiali, a UI which provides observability for Istio.

 ## Knative

+Knative is an implementation of the Serverless pattern on Kubernetes.
+It allows for no touch scaling up and down (to zero) for a container workload that depends on an event based model.
+Knative works with Istio as its backbone.

 ## Anchore Engine